 In A Song of Ice and Fire, Eddard Stark is a capable general, but is not particularly large or strong.
-Word of God states that Ned is a pretty average fighter and never as good as his bigger, stronger brother.
-In Game of Thrones, the badasses Jaime Lannister and Barristan Selmy both speak very highly of Ned's reputation as a fighter.
-When Ned and Jaime, Dayne's successor and seen as the premier swordsman of Westeros, duel, Ned matches Jaime blow for blow and might be getting the better of the exchange before they're interrupted.
-Littlefinger also calls Ned "an even more impressive specimen" than his late brother Brandon, while the book states that Ned never matched Brandon's strength and abilities as Brandon was seen as among the better swordfighters in Westeros.
+Word of God states that Ned is a pretty average fighter and never as good as his bigger, stronger brother was.
+In the show, the badasses Jaime Lannister and Barristan Selmy both speak very highly of Ned's skills as a fighter.
+When Ned and Jaime duel, Ned matches the famous swordsman blow for blow and might be getting the better of the exchange before they're interrupted.
+Littlefinger also calls Ned "an even more impressive specimen" than his late brother Brandon.

-In the books, Shae is a shallow prostitute that does little more than sleeping with men and telling them what they want to hear.
+In the books, Shae is a shallow prostitute that does little more than sleep with men and tell them what they want to hear.
 In the TV series she has way more attitude, seems to care genuinely for Tyrion and takes on a protective role over Sansa to the point of threatening another woman that was going to rat on her with a knife.
 She also carries the same knife while the city is under siege and says that she is ready to use it on any enemy soldier that tries to rape her.